-If you require information on your property to assist in the purchase of Flood Insurance, such as community determined base flood elevations, information on the flood zone affecting your property, or whether official elevation certificates are available, please email Amanda Kortus, Stormwater Coordinator.
+If you require information on your property to assist in the purchase of Flood Insurance, such as community determined base flood elevations, information on the flood zone affecting your property, or whether official elevation certificates are available, please contact Amanda Kortus, CFM at 407-971-5682 or email Amanda Kortus.

 Please remember, the procurement of Flood Insurance must be in place prior to a flood event and well in advance of the disaster.
 Flood Insurance typically takes 30 days to be in effect prior to any claim.
-Please visit the City stormwater page on the web regarding updates to the NFIP Flood Insurance changes.
+Please see updates to the NFIP Flood Insurance changes.

 Being pro-active prior to the hurricane and severe weather season is vital in protecting your property and personal items.
 The use of a small safety box containing important documents such as insurance paperwork, photographs of valuable items, an inventory of personal property, and copies of ID’s and birth certificates is invaluable should a natural disaster occur.
 Ensure your property surrounding your home is maintained.
 Check that underdrains are clear of grass and clippings to allow stormwater to freely convey to drainage areas.
 Swales, berms, and drainage easements should be free of structures and in their original intended design.
 If you notice flash flooding occurs on your property during heavy rainstorms, be proactive and place sandbags or other suitable materials up against potential flood openings such as sliding or french doors.
 Check guttering and downspouts so that they convey water away from structures and have splash pads under downspouts to protect erosion from occurring under foundations.